hexs/Raspberry-Pi/Share folder on network.md

-# Running a Python Script on Startup for Raspberry Pi
+# Share folder on network

 To share a folder on a network using a Raspberry Pi, you can set up a Samba server.
 Samba is a software suite that allows for file and print services to SMB/CIFS clients,